 Audrey serves as the Assistant Manager over the Herp, Chirp, & Fur Group.
 Audrey always knew she wanted to work with animals, so she got a B.S. in zoology from the University of California Santa Barbara.
 She volunteered at zoos, rescues, and wildlife parks for over three years before settling in at the Out of Africa Wildlife Park in 2011.
 Having volunteered previously at the park, Audrey had already demonstrated her skill set for outstanding animal care.

 Audrey loves working with the reptiles, birds, and smaller mammals, especially Kalihari, a 22-year old African serval cat she is particularly fond of.
 What’s her advice to hopeful future keepers?
 “Get as much hands-on experience as possible, and don’t be afraid to get dirty.”
 Audrey’s attention to detail and her passion for the animals in her care perfectly represent the caliber of individual that makes up the dedicated staff at the park.

-Stacey also worked at Bearizona Wildlife Park in Williams, AZ, where she was able to work with several species including bears, lynx, bobcats, fox, skunks, ring tail cats, and more.
+Stacey also worked at Bearizona Wildlife Park in Williams, AZ, where she was able to work with several species including bears, lynx, bobcats, fox, skunks, ringtail cats, and more.
 Stacey has always loved animals of all different shapes and sizes.
-Needless to say, she loves working with the variety of species at the Out of Africa Wildlife Park.
+She loves working with the variety of species at the Out of Africa Wildlife Park.

 Meggie was raised in California and, like her fellow caretakers, she grew up with a passion for working with animals.
 Even from the age of 12, she was caring for horses, cows, sheep — all at the ripe old age of twelve!
 Her dream of caring for animals brought her to Paso Robles, CA, where she interned at Zoo to You Wildlife Education.